Unfortunately, very few professionals in the fitness industry have any idea this storm is upon us.

-Even though many of us have been sounding the alarm, most have listened politely and nodded their heasd at all the right times.
+Even though many of us have been sounding the alarm, most have listened politely and nodded their heads at all the correct times.
 But they still just don’t get it.
 Maybe they thought it was just going to be a passing shower.

-We might get a little wet but for the most part it will be business as usual.
+We might get a little wet, but it will be business as usual for the most part.

-But this is not your casual sprinkle.
-This is a full on downpour.
+But this is not your simple sprinkle.
+This is a full-on downpour.
 A torrential rain.
 A deluge.
 And many are going to be swept under by the coming flood.
-Maybe right now you are wondering if your business will be ready for this next wave.
+Maybe right now, you are wondering if your business will be ready for this next wave.
 There are four factors that we believe will create this Perfect Storm.

 - A huge population.